AssemblyScript/website/src/examples/arrays.md

     output.value += `${message}\n`
   }

-  // A simple example using an array created in WebAssembly, involving just a
+  // A simple example using an array created in WebAssembly. function example1() {
-  // single reference to track.
-  function example1() {
     log('=== Example1 ===')

     // Obtain the necessary runtime helpers
-    const { __release, __getArray } = exports
+    const { __pin, __unpin, __getArray } = exports

-    // Create a new array in WebAssembly and get a reference to it let arrayPtr = exports.createArray(5)
+    // Create a new array in WebAssembly and get a reference to it.
+Note that
+    // the array is not reachable from within WebAssembly, only externally, so
+    // we should pin it to prevent it from becoming garbage collected too early. let arrayPtr = __pin(exports.createArray(5))
     log(`Array pointer: ${arrayPtr}`)

-    // We now own a reference to the array by convention, which is that values
-    // `return`ed from WebAssembly automatically become retained for the caller.

     // Log its elements to make sure these are zero log('Initial values: ' + __getArray(arrayPtr).join(', '))